 Copyright gives authors and other creators certain rights under federal law.
 There are some exemptions for libraries and for educational uses, but the university must operate within their boundaries or pay the copyright holders to use their work.
 Copyright law controls the use of copies for reserves, as well as copies that library staff members make to fulfill document delivery or interlibrary loan requests.
 Originals, whether owned by the library or by the instructor, can circulate freely.
 Increasingly, though, information resources are provided electronically.
 Our use of them is typically controlled not by copyright law, but by our license agreements with individual publishers and content aggregators.
 The library has the responsibility to monitor and to abide by these legal agreements.
 We are happy to help you make the best decisions regarding copyright, and can assist you in obtaining rights to use materials.

-Be sure you selected one of the Pharos printers to print to, rather than PDF or a different printer you might have available on your computer.
+Double-check that you selected one of the Pharos printers to print to, rather than PDF or a different printer you might have available on your computer.
 Make sure you entered your EUID in the Pharos popup box.
 Your EUID is usually your initials plus four numbers.
 After entering your EUID, be sure you clicked “Print” rather than "Cancel" on the popup box.
 You also could have entered your EUID incorrectly.

 If you access e-journals through our website from off-campus you will be asked to log in with your UNTHSC network username and password.
 You may receive an error message when you try to log in and access an e-journal.
 We receive the error message too and within 1 business day we will make the needed updates and your journal should be accessible.
 Please contact the Library Research Services Office at 817-735-2070 if you have questions or need assistance.